nybatista/frontend-assignment/README.md

 To page will be completed as follows:
 #### Git
 * Please do not create a fork of this repository.
-* Click the <i>"Use this template"</i> green button on the top right to duplicate the repository to your own github account.
+* Click the <i>"Use this template"</i> green button on the top right (you need to be logged in to see the button) and duplicate the repository on your own github account.
 * Upon completion, you can send the link of your copy of this repository.